AR423/Cybersecurity-Threat-Landscape-Exploration/README.md

 and stored them in separate csv files or separate tables in a database.
 The scraped data from these was then manipulated to be viewed on a local webpage using REST APIs.

 To view the webpages, open the folder's path in terminal on your system and run app.py.
 A successful execution will give a development server URL which on pasting in a browser will lead to the respective webpage.

+There is another functionality of automated scraping through scheduling that can be implemented in which the python script(s) scrape data and update the database regularly.
+The commands for the same can be seen in automated_scraping_ss.jpg in the DB folder, and are quite self-explanatory.